 Landlord offered $500 as a consolation.
 Do I take it?
 Not?
 Do I fight this?

 I'm not sure what you mean when you say the reason is "lost lease."
 If she continued to have a lease when she died, and still had more time left on the lease, then her estate is still responsible for those months.
-That being said he would be allowed to retain the security deposit to compensate him...Read more »
+That being said he would be allowed to retain the security deposit to...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.